 Completed college classes may earn both high school and college credit.
 A five-credit class at the college equals one

 full high school credit.
 Graduation requirements are established by each high school.
-Students must consult with their
+Students must consult their

-high school counselors each quarter to determine course equivalency for graduation requirements.
+high school counselors and their Course Equivalency Guide to determine graduation requirements.

 Are placement tests for Math and English required?

-enrollment process.
-Study guides for the COMPASS test are
+Study guides for the COMPASS English Test are available online.

-available online.
-The Math Placement Test (MMT) is
+The Math Placement Test (MMT) is not required for

-not required for eligibility, however to get a degree you will be required to take a math course, and will need to
+eligibility, however to get a degree you will be required to take a math

-modules to prepare for the test.
-If you have taken Pre-Calculus at the high school and received a “B” or better both
+practice modules to prepare for the test.
+If you have taken Pre-Calculus at the high school and received a “B” or

-testing.
-Contact the Testing Center for more information about
+Contact the Testing Center for more information regarding

 What is the Course Equivalency Guide?